Agliano Terme, the source of wellness in the Monferrato area.

 Finally, we point out the wetland of the Paludo, a place of refuge for different species of birds.

-At the end of the 90s, the name of the municipality changed from Agliano to Agliano Terme.
+In 1995, the name of the municipality changed from Agliano to Agliano Terme.